 Sean J. Johnson

-Population growth over the past ~50 years accompanied by the changes in dietary habits due to economic growth have markedly increased the demand for fixed nitrogen.
-Aided by biological nitrogen fixation, the Haber-Bosch process has been able to fulfill these demands.
-However, due to its high temperature and pressure requirements, Haber-Bosch is an expensive process.
-Every year, approximately 2% of the total energy expenditure by man is used to manufacture fixed nitrogen.
-Biological systems, on the other hand, produce ammonia at ambient temperature and pressure with much higher efficiency than the Haber-Bosch process.
-Research in the field of biological nitrogen fixation could prove valuable in understanding the mechanism of the enzyme responsible, nitrogenase.
-This could eventually allow researchers to mimic the enzyme and fix nitrogen at standard temperature and pressure, which would lead to greater availability of fixed nitrogen and a better standard of living for mankind.
+The reduction of nitrogen to ammonia by the industrial Haber-Bosch process is considered one of the major scientific breakthroughs of the last century.
+It is considered to be responsible for approximately one third of the world's current population.
+This growth over the past 50 or so years accompanied by the changes in dietary habits due to economic growth have markedly increased the demand for fixed nitrogen in the form of fertilizer.
+The Haber-Bosch process and biological nitrogen fixation has been able to fulfil this demand.
+However, this industrial process is costly due to its high temperature and pressure requirements.
+Every year, approximately 2% of the total global energy is used to manufacture fixed nitrogen (ammonia).
+Microorganisms like the diazotrophs though, can fix nitrogen at a fraction of the cost.
+Research in the field of biological nitrogen fixation could prove valuable in understanding the mechanism of the enzyme responsible, nitrogenase which could eventually allow researchers to mimic the enzyme and fix nitrogen at room temperature and pressure.
+In the current climate of energy awareness, this should be a high priority.

-As part of this research, nitrogenase of Azotobacter vinelandii was studied to understand the order of events in reduction of substrates and the conformational changes in the enzyme responsible for its ability to reduce said substrates at room temperature and pressure.
-This knowledge was used to study variant forms of nitrogenase that could be activated using controlled external reductants.
-This freedom from the biological reductant of nitrogenase opens the door for further research into the understanding and development of enzyme mimics that can reduce substrates at room temperature and pressure.
+Nitrogenase, the enzyme responsible for nitrogen fixation in nature, has two component proteins that associate and dissociate multiple times to reduce nitrogen.
+This was studied to understand the order of events in association and dissociation such as; electron transfer, ATP hydrolysis, and phosphate release.
+When the two components associate, the induce movements within the enzyme complex.
+These movements, called conformational changes, are responsible for the ability of the enzyme to reduce nitrogen at room temperature and pressure.
+The conformational changes, and their effect on the reduction of substrates was also studied.
+This knowledge was used to find and study modified forms of one half of nitrogenase that could be activated using controlled external reductants.
+This freedom from the association and dissociation events opens the door for further research into the understanding and development of enzyme mimics that can reduce sbstrates at room temperature and pressure.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .